Back to Top

 As part of Colorado State University Pueblo, a regional comprehensive university, the social work program prepares students for beginning generalist practice with diverse client populations across systems of all sizes, including individuals, families, groups, organizations, and communities.

-BSW Goals and Standards
+BSW Goals & Standards

 Our goals are to: